f35f22fan/Ods2/README.md

 See how_to_build.html

 ##### License, etc
-Library updates might break API compatibility with previous updates to allow for easier development of this library.

 Licensed under the GPLv3 or MIT license, see LICENSE for details.
-For questions, feature requests, etc: f35f22fan AT gmail.com
+For questions, feature requests, etc: binkiepinkie1917 AT gmail DOT com

 ---